List of late medieval works on the Crusades: Thirteenth century

 Bruno von Schauenburg.
-Bruno von Schauenburg (1205–1281), a nobleman and bishop of Olomouc in from 1245–1281.
+Bruno von Schauenburg (1205–1281), a nobleman and bishop of Olomouc in from 1245 to 1281.
 He wrote a report to Gregory X that spoke of scandals in the Church and called for a strong emperor, namely his benefactor, Ottokar II of Bohemia.
 He argued that Crusades to the East were now pointless and should instead be directed against the heathens on the eastern frontiers of the Empire.

 Guillaume de Nangis.
-Guillaume de Nangis (died 1300), a French chronicler and biographer, particularly of Louis IX of France and Phillip III of France.
+Guillaume de Nangis (died 1300), a French chronicler and biographer, particularly of Louis IX of France and Philip III of France.